-The Office of Land and Streams is responsible for the Division of Natural Resources’ real estate and is charged with the maintenance, preservation and custody of the records relating thereto.
-The Office of Land and Streams administers the acquisition and leasing of the Division of Natural Resources’ real estate and the permitting of the State of West Virginia’s rivers and streams.
+The Office of Land and Streams is charged with the maintenance, preservation, and custody of the Division of Natural Resources real estate records relating thereto – including acquisition and leasing.
+The Office of Land and Streams also administers the permitting of the State of West Virginia’s rivers and streams.

 Right-of-Entry Information